skrishnan2001/COVID-19-Conversational-Chatbot/README.md

 <https://medium.com/analytics-vidhya/deploying-rasa-chatbot-on-heroku-using-docker-7199bf16c219>

 ## To talk to the bot
+For English:Via REST use POST on <https://covid--chatbot.herokuapp.com/webhooks/rest/webhook> <br>
-Via REST use POST on <https://covid19chatbotindiademo.herokuapp.com/webhooks/rest/webhook> <br>
+For Tamil: Via REST use POST on <https://covid--tamilbot.herokuapp.com/webhooks/rest/webhook> <br>

 The body is a json containing sender and message